SJTU-ViSYS/M2DGR/README.md

 ## 5.License
 This work is licensed under MIT license.
 International License and is provided for academic purpose.
 If you are interested in our project for commercial purposes, please contact us on 1195391308@qq.com for further communication.

+If you face any problem when using this dataset, feel free to propose an issue.